Install

 Windows

-In powershell open your profile:
+In PowerShell open your profile:

 notepad $PROFILE

-Add the following line at the bottom:
+Add the following code at the bottom:

-Restart powershell.
+Restart PowerShell.

 Editor setup